KVM-VMI/nitro/doc/source/architecture.rst

 --------------------

 As a whole, virtual machines typically produce a lot of system call events.
-For practical purposes, it is often useful to concentrate on a tiny fraction of the events that the system produces.
-Knowing which process caused the event is useful for separating interesting events from the rest.
+For practical purposes, it is often useful to concentrate only on a tiny fraction of the events that the system produces.
+Knowing which process caused the event is useful for separating interesting events from the noise.

-Back ends associate each system call with process that originated them.
-The process information is stored in :class:`~.Process` objects.
-These are specific to each back end as they contain operating system specific information.
-In general, process info objects contain the process ID and the name of the binary.
+Back ends associate each system call with the process that originated them.
+Process information is stored in :class:`~.Process` objects.
+These are specific to each back end as they can contain operating system specific process information.
+For example, the Windows specific :class:`~.WindowsProcess` class knows whether or not the process is running in the 32-bit mode.
+What is common between the different implementations is the process objects all contain some form of process ID and the name of the program binary associated with the process.

 System Call Argument Access
 ---------------------------